brumfb/af-nodejs-jumpstart/README.md

 ### Deploying Node.js apps to AppFog

 A very useful read is [here](https://www.centurylinkcloud.com/knowledge-base/appfog/deploy-nodejs-application/).
-This will give you an overview of the general process used to deploy Ruby applications to AppFog.
+This will give you an overview of the general process used to deploy Node.js applications to AppFog.

 ### Moving forward